 Our educational program fosters children’s physical, intellectual, spiritual and social growth and guides them to think critically and to live compassionately.
 Throughout the day, students learn about the values of collaboration, creativity, curiosity, and communication and experience learning that is rich with meaning and adventure.
 In collaboration with our student-support specialist and our school counselor, teachers work to accommodate multiple learning styles and the range of developmentally appropriate progress.
-Jewish values and traditions are a part of the rich learning and living that takes place every day at Akiva and our children graduate with a deep sense of self, an intermediate to advanced Hebrew proficiency level and some of the strongest analytical thinkers in Nashville due to the rigorous General and Judaic Studies curriculum.
+Jewish values and traditions are a part of the rich learning and living that takes place every day at Akiva.
+As a result of our rigorous General and Judaic Studies curriuculm, our children graduate with a deep sense of self, an intermediate to advanced Hebrew proficiency level, and as some of the strongest analytical thinkers in Nashville.

 The Akiva Advantage

-As the only Jewish Day School within a 150 mile radius, we take it as our duty to ensure that our students are not only prepared academically and socially for the world, but also equipped and eager to make our world a better place.
-We are committed to expanding every child’s sense of wonder and deepening every child’s sense of self, and obligation to the community.
+As the only Jewish Day School within a 150 mile radius, it is our duty to ensure that our students are not only prepared academically and socially for the world, but also equipped and eager to make our world a better place.
+We are committed to expanding every child’s sense of wonder and deepening every child’s sense of self and obligation to the community.
 This is the Akiva Advantage.

 Hebrew & Judaic Studies

-At Akiva, the goal of our Hebrew and Judaic Studies program is to develop children that are literate in the Hebrew language and equipped with the knowledge and skills to inspire informed Jewish living.
-Students in the classroom are surrounded in a stimulus rich environment.
+At Akiva, the goal of our Hebrew and Judaic Studies program is to educate children to be literate in the Hebrew language and equipped with the knowledge and skills to inspire informed Jewish living.
+Students are surrounded in a stimulus rich environment.
 Knowledge is acquired through multiple modalities using the five senses, including stories, songs, music and dance.
 Our children develop their Hebrew and heritage literacy in a gradual, spiraled process each year that builds new ideas and concepts onto an expanding foundation of knowledge.
-Most students graduate with an intermediate to advanced level of Hebrew as well as a deep connection to their identities as Jewish leaders in this world.
+Most students graduate with an intermediate to advanced level of Hebrew, as well as a deep connection to their identities as Jewish leaders in this world.

 Lower School (K-4)